bencline1/Allpix_GaAs/doc/usermanual/development.md

 ##### README.md

-The `README.md` serves as the documentation for the module and should be written in Markdown format @markdown.
-It is automatically converted to LaTeX using Pandoc @pandoc and included in the user manual in Chapter [Modules](modules.md).
+The `README.md` serves as the documentation for the module and should be written in Markdown format[^44].
+It is automatically converted to LaTeX using Pandoc[^45] and included in the user manual in Chapter [Modules](modules.md).
 By documenting the module functionality in Markdown, the information is also viewable with a web browser in the repository within the module sub-folder.